 President and CEO, Higher Heights for America

 In 2011, Glynda C. Carr launched Higher Heights for America with Kimberly Peeler-Allen to build the political strength and leadership of Black women.
 Through it, you can learn about how to run for office or host a conversation about the political leadership gap for Black women.
 The associated Higher Heights PAC is the only political action committee dedicated to electing progressive Black women; it’s helped to get the largest number of Black women to ever serve in Congress and to get Black women elected mayors of the 100 largest cities across the country.
-Most recently, she’s been at the forefront of the campaign to get President Biden to commit to nominating a Black woman to take the retiring Justice Breyer’s seat on the Supreme Court.
+Last year, she was at the forefront of the campaign that led to President Biden nominating Justice Ketanji Brown Jackson to the Supreme Court.

 “Black women know that the only way to rid the country of its vile history is by voting, and not only on a national level, but also on local levels.
 Black women know that we possess a political power like no other.”